<span class="vcard">Michael Christie</span>

 Ras El Hanout

-Pierre Marie sees himself as an ‘artist-ornamentalist,’ which is it say, as Pierre Marie does, he is ‘Someone that has the talent and the knowledge to decorate any surface with a story, a pattern, a frieze.
+Pierre Marie sees himself as an ‘artist-ornamentalist,’ which is to say, as Pierre Marie does, he is ‘Someone that has the talent and the knowledge to decorate any surface with a story, a pattern, a frieze.
 I would just say that some media are more hungry for drawing than others.
 And textile is definitely one of them.’

 A Presto! | cc-tapis